open/close all folders

 - Awesomeness by Analysis: When he gets serious, he "equips" his goggles to trigger his "Concentration Mode", which would allow him to solve riddles, equations, and even figure out the order of a card deck.

 - Berserk Button: Don't you dare to put a finger on Himeko or even threatening her.
-Same goes to anyone of his friends.
+Same goes for anyone of his friends.

 - Boke and Tsukkomi Routine: Usually assists Himeko in the Straight Man routine, but he can play the idiot at the drop of a hat.